Notification / Local Consent

 Allow local user to reject connection

-Allow the local user to reject the connection during the notification timeout.
+Allow the local user to reject the connection before the notification timeout.
 A prompt will be shown to the local user allowing them to reject the connection to their machine by the supporter.

 Skip the notification and allow connection when no local user is logged in

-When this setting is selected the ISL AlwaysOn application will check if a local user is logged in.
-In that case the notification dialogue will be show.
-If user is not logged in it will skip the showing of notification and allow the supporter to connect.
+When this setting is selected, the ISL AlwaysOn application will check if a local user is logged in.
+If so, the notification dialogue will be shown.
+If a user is not logged in, it will skip the notification and allow the supporter to connect as usual.

 Please Note:

-Allow computer access also with local user consent and no access password” is used via command line argument to connect to specific computer, while ignoring the access password and require local consent instead.
+Allow computer access also with local user consent and no access password” can be used via a command line argument to connect to a specific computer using local user consent instead of an access password.

 Command line example: